genocrunch/genocrunch/README.md

   * Development mode

 ```
-$ cd /path/to/genocrunch
 $ rails server
 ```

-You can now access the application in your browser at <http://localhost:3000> on your machine and `your_ip_address:3000` on your network.
+You can now access the application in your browser at <http://localhost:3000> on your machine and `your.ip.address:3000` on your network.

 **By default, the server runs in development mode.**

-  * Production mode

-This section is under construction.

 ### Start workers

   * Prefered way:

 ```
-$ cd /path/to/genocrunch
 $ RAILS_ENV=development bin/delayed_job -n 2  start
 ```

 OR

 ```
-$ cd /path/to/genocrunch
 $ RAILS_ENV=development bin/delayed_job -n 2 restart
 ```

-  * Alternative way:
+  * Alternative way (not recommanded):

 ```
-$ cd /path/to/genocrunch
 $ rake jobs:work
 ```